-- Construction projects delivered directly by the Council through the Social Housing Investment Programme (SHIP) or through regeneration schemes. - SHIP Turnkeys new-build homes purchased directly by the Council from a private developer. - Provision of social housing under Part V of the Planning and Development Act 2000 (as amended) - following the Urban Regeneration and Housing Act 2015, 'Part V' Housing requires developers to set aside up to 10% of housing on residential schemes greater than 9 units for social and affordable housing use for local authorities.
+- Construction projects delivered directly by the Council through the Social Housing Investment Programme (SHIP) or through regeneration schemes - SHIP Turnkeys new-build homes purchased directly by the Council from a private developer - Provision of social housing under Part V of the Planning and Development Act 2000 (as amended) following the Urban Regeneration and Housing Act 2015 Affordable Housing Act, 'Part V' Housing requires developers to set aside transfer up to 10 20% of housing land on residential or mixed-use schemes greater than 9 4 units for social and affordable housing use for local authorities.
+The breakdown of this requirement between social and affordable dwellings for Limerick City and County Council is discussed in Section 5.3.1.2 below.
 This requirement can be delivered through the transfer of lands to the local authorities, the transfer of ownership of completed social housing units on the lands (this is the preference of the Council), the transfer of ownership of completed homes on other land not subject to the planning permission but within the same administrative area, or through the long-term leasing of properties.